ZERDICORP/renderer_3d/README.md

   }
 }
 ```
 If you run the code above, you will get a black screen.
 This is because we didn't pass polygons to the renderer.
-So let's do it
+So let's do it.

 #### Polygon initialization
 ```java